hamzajazib/AutoClicker/README.md

   <img src="https://capsule-render.vercel.app/api?type=rect&color=2f6fff&height=120&section=header&text=🚀%20Get%20ZClicker%20Pro&fontSize=58&fontColor=ffffff&animation=fadeIn" width="700"/>
 </a>

-*Warning: When running AutoClicker.exe a Blue Window Might Popup.* \
+*Warning: When running AutoClicker.exe or zClicker.exe a Blue Window Might Popup.* \
 To Run The Application You Have To Press **More Info** And Then **Run Anyways**.

 # License